Ea Beck: History

-The beck is designated as a major river from Hague Hall Beck and Frickley Beck, to its outfall into the River Don at Thorpe in Balne.
+The beck is designated as a main river from Hague Hall Beck and Frickley Beck, to its outfall into the River Don at Thorpe in Balne.
+There are pointing doors at the junction, which are designed to shut when levels in the Don exceed those in the EA Beck, to prevent water flowing back up the river and causing flooding.
+On the upstream side of the sluice structure is a vertical penstock, which can be lowered if debris prevents the pointing doors from closing properly.
+The structure is maintained by the Environment Agency.
 A long watercourse was taken from Ea Beck in the 1780s to power a corn mill at Adwick-le-Street.